MedSecurance/Assurance/src/aco/README.md

 The ACO processor may be used in two ways:

 1. **Standalone CLI tool** for authors working on `.aco` files
-2. **Integrated O-ETB command** for importing outlines into an assurance workflow
+2. **Integrated O-ETB command** for importing outlines into an assurance case development workflow

 In both cases, the end result is **APL**, not an internal ACO structure.